schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 ### Kram, der keine Ausrüstung ist

 Alle Gegenstände oder Geräte, die nicht als Ausrüstung auf dem Figurenbogen stehen, sind Requisiten.
 Requisiten haben keine Auswirkung auf die Erfolgsaussichten einer Handlung - sie sind lediglich kosmetischer Natur, quasi Schaufensterdekoration.
-Du kannst aber die Ausrüstung mit anderen Figuren tauschen, sie ihnen stehlen oder vom Boden aufheben und sie dann selbst benutzen.
+Du kannst aber die Ausrüstung mit anderen Figuren tauschen, sie ihnen stehlen oder vom Boden aufheben und sie dann selbst benutzen!

 <!-- Stuff that isn’t Gear
 Any objects, items or equipment that are not listed as Gear are props.
 Props have no e ect on a character’s chance of success at an action - they are merely window-dressing.
 However, you can swap, steal and pick-up another charac- ter’s Gear and use that! -->